bvdputte/kirby-log/readme.md

 1. The default location where logfiles will be saved is the Kirby default logs location: `/site/logs/`.
 You can change this locaction via the [custom folder setup](https://getkirby.com/docs/guide/configuration#custom-folder-setup) and then change the [logs root](https://getkirby.com/docs/reference/system/roots/logs).
 2. The default logname is `kirbylog.log`.
 Change it in `config.php` via `'bvdputte.kirbylog.logname' => 'custom-logname.log'`.
 3. The default loglevel is `info`.
 Change it in `config.php` via `'bvdputte.kirbylog.defaultloglevel' => 'debug'`.
 Be sure to [use a valid PSR-3 loglevel](#loglevel).
+4. `'bvdputte.kirbylog.rotateLogs' => true`: log rotation is on by default when logs get bigger then 10MB.
+Set to false to disable logrotation
+5. `'bvdputte.kirbylog.rotateLogSizeThreshold' => '10MB' // can be in 'B', 'KB', 'MB' or 'GB'`: the size-based threshold for logrotation.
+Defaults to 10MB

 ## Disclaimer